flub78/multitenant/doc/development/code_review.md

 * The reviewer have checked the result of the static analyzers on the file
 * No obvious bugs or missing use cases,
 * Test coverage is correct
+* The code has been scanned by an AI like cody

 * remarks are either
     * rejected